-- > Select a small set of useful measures that are meaningful and relatively easy to collect (e.g. already being collected). - Select data that can be displayed using run charts to see the story in the data over time. - > Define each measure, include the target population (inclusion and exclusion criteria), and predict a timeframe for how long it will take to see a change in the measure. - > Classify the desired change and possible measures using the Donabedian model of quality measures (structure, process, outcome) as well as balancing measures. - Review recommended measures, and select a small set to be collected and tracked (see below).
+- > Select a small set of useful measures that are meaningful and relatively easy to collect (e.g. already being collected). - Select data that can be displayed using run charts to see the story in the data over time. - > Define each measure, include the target population (inclusion and exclusion criteria), and predict a timeframe for how long it will take to see a change in the measure. - > Classify the desired change and possible measures using the Donabedian model of quality measures (structure, process, outcome) as well as balancing measures. - Review recommended measures and customize based on the type of ASN being implemented.
+Select a small set to be collected and tracked (see next page).
+Additional recommend measures for breast, lung, and prostate cancer are in Appendix E.